FBI: Polygamous leader had 20 wives, many of them minors

+Donnae Barlow arrives at the federal courthouse in Flagstaff, Ariz., on Wednesday, Dec.
+7, 2022.
+Barlow and two other women from a polygamous sect near the Arizona-Utah border are charged with kidnapping and impeding a foreseeable prosecution.

-FLAGSTAFF, Ariz.
-(AP) — The leader of small polygamous group near the Arizona-Utah border had taken at least 20 wives, most of them minors, and punished followers who did not treat him as a prophet, newly filed federal court documents show.
+FLAGSTAFF, Ariz. — The leader of a small polygamous group near the Arizona-Utah border had taken at least 20 wives, most of them minors, and punished followers who did not treat him as a prophet, newly filed federal court documents allege.

 Samuel Bateman was a former member of the Fundamentalist Church of Jesus Christ of Latter-Day Saints, or FLDS, until he left to start his own small offshoot group.
 He was supported financially by male followers who also gave up their own wives and children to be Bateman's wives, according to an FBI affidavit.